twotimesgi/cardtrader-assignment/README.md

 The application should now be running on `http://localhost:3000`.

 ## Features
+- **Home**: Showing all products.

-- **Category Page Showing All Products**: View all products within a selected category.
+- **Category Page**: View all products within a selected category.
-- **Filters**: Filter products by various attributes such as size, color, and material.
+- **Filters**: Filter products by various attributes of different type (number range, boolean, string) such as size, color, and material.
 - **Order by**: Order by creation date or price.
 - **Search with Debounce**: Search for products within a category with a debounce mechanism to minimize request overload.
 - **Infinite Scroll**: Automatically load more products as the user scrolls, providing a seamless browsing experience.
 - **Product Creation Page**: Create new products with necessary details and attributes.
 - **Image Upload and Compression**: Upload images with automatic compression for optimized storage.
 - **Category Creation Page**: Create new categories with customizable attributes, each with an option to mark attributes as required or optional.
+- **Category Edit Page**: Edit existing categories, including modifying attributes (name and required/optional), adding new attributes, or removing existing ones.

 ## Routes
 The following routes are available in the project: